-- (1) The applicant shall be provided 15 days to identify a new security provider or prove alternate security where the security provider is in default, bankruptcy, or otherwise determined to be insolvent by the County after which time the County may call the improvement guarantee. - (2) The applicant shall provide the County with specific benchmarks for completion of work and, as a term of the agreement, should the applicant fail to meet the self-imposed benchmarks the County may call the improvement guarantee. - (3) If in violation of any other provision of this Chapter 42, Henderson County Land Development Code, where the applicant has been notified of the violation, and the applicant has been provided the period for remediation authorized by the approving agency, and where applicant is in continued violation, the County may consider this to be a breach of the agreement and call the improvement guarantee to prevent further violation of Chapter 42, Land Development Code.
+(1) The applicant shall be provided 15 days to identify a new security provider or prove alternate security where the security provider is in default, bankruptcy, or

-- D. Time Limits.
-The improvement guarantee is valid for a period of one (1) year from the date of execution. - E. Extensions.
+- otherwise determined to be insolvent by the County after which time the County may redeem the improvement guarantee. - (2) The applicant shall provide the County with specific benchmarks for completion of work and, as a term of the agreement, should the applicant fail to meet the self-imposed benchmarks the County may redeem the improvement guarantee. - (3) If in violation of any other provision of this Chapter 42, Henderson County Land Development Code, where the applicant has been notified of the violation, and the applicant has been provided the period for remediation authorized by the approving agency, and where applicant is in continued violation, the County may consider this to be a breach of the agreement and call the improvement guarantee to prevent further violation of Chapter 42, Land Development Code. - D. Time Limits.
+The improvement guarantee is valid for a period of eighteen (18) months one (1) year from the date of execution. - Staff Recommendation Not Supported by Planning Board.
+Leave the current one (1) year validation period and not increase to eighteen (18) months for simplicity and since one year should be sufficient time. - E. Extensions.
 The Planning Director, upon proof of difficulty, may grant an extension for a maximum of one (1) additional year.
-Improvements not completed within two (2) years shall be in breach with the requirements of this section and the improvement guarantee and any and all monies and accrued interest shall be forfeited by the applicant. - F. Second Improvement Guarantee.
-If the Planning Director has found that the applicant has made a good faith effort in completing the required improvements within the two (2) years, the County may allow the applicant to execute a second improvement guarantee.
+Improvements not completed within thirty (30) months two (2) years shall be in breach with the requirements of this section and the improvement guarantee and any and all monies and accrued interest shall be forfeited by the applicant. - F. Second Improvement Guarantee.
+If the Planning Director has found that the applicant has made a good faith effort in completing the required improvements within the thirty (30) months two (2) years, the County may allow the applicant to execute a second improvement guarantee.
 Said agreement must be in the form of cash on deposit equal to the cost as described in §42-117A (Amount of Guarantee) of the remaining improvements.
 The County shall assess an administrative fee equal to ten (10) percent of the new improvement guarantee monies.